Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/09. Product Discovery[oc]/02. Creating and using promo codes/README.md

 # Creating and using promo codes

-This scenario shows flexibility of the promotion codes management process using Sitecore OrderCloud platform.
+This scenario shows flexibility of the promo codes management process using Sitecore OrderCloud.

 1. Go to your instance details page <https://portal.sitecoredemo.com/instance/{{demoId}}>.